JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-03-18-assertion_dl_radiology_en.md

 val nlpPipeline = new Pipeline().setStages(Array(documentAssembler,  sentenceDetector, tokenizer, word_embeddings, radiology_ner, ner_converter, radiology_assertion))

-val result = pipeline.fit(Seq.empty["Blunting of the left costophrenic angle on the lateral view posteriorly suggests a small left pleural effusion.
+val data = Seq("Blunting of the left costophrenic angle on the lateral view posteriorly suggests a small left pleural effusion.
 No right-sided pleural effusion or pneumothorax is definitively seen.
-There are mildly displaced fractures of the left lateral 8th and likely 9th ribs."].toDS.toDF("text")).transform(data)
+There are mildly displaced fractures of the left lateral 8th and likely 9th ribs.").toDF("text") val result = pipeline.fit(data).transform(data)
 ```
 </div>